terramate-io/terramate/docs/codegen/generate-hcl.md

 }
 ```

-And we want to mix this Terramate data with Terraform references,
+And we want to mix this Terramate references with Terraform
-like locals/vars/outputs/etc. All we have to do is define our
+references, like locals/vars/outputs/etc.
-`generate_hcl` block like this:
+All we have to do is define our `generate_hcl` block like this:

 ```hcl